jefdaj/cryptoisland/src/posts/2021/09/24/you-could-have-invented-shamirs-secret-sharing/index.md

 Now anyone who has the `(x,y)` coordinates of at least two of the blue + brown points can draw a line to find the secret number, 33.
-This is much better than the naive solution above because finding one coordinate leaks *no information at all.* You could draw an infinite number of lines through it, and 256 of them would lead to Y intercepts representing ASCII characters.
+This is much better than the naive solution above because finding one pair of coordinates leaks *no information at all.* You could draw an infinite number of lines through the point you found, and 256 of them would lead to Y intercepts representing ASCII characters.
 Which is the same as the total number of characters you would have to guess from anyway.
 Cool, right?

 ![](2-of-n-infinite.svg)